 Now that we have chosen our components, we can start building.

-Step 1 – assembling the frame and mounting the flight controller.
+Step 1 – Assembling the frame and mounting the flight controller.

 The first thing we need to do is assemble the frame.
 Most manufacturers provide an instruction manual, usually on their website.
-Follow the instructions of the manual and assemble the frame, ensuring the flight controller mounting screws are in place.
+Follow the instructions in the manual and assemble the frame, ensuring the flight controller mounting screws are in place.
 Once assembled, you can mount the flight controller.
 You can either do the soldering for the flight controller while it is mounted or you can do it before you mount it.
 I chose to solder while it is mounted as it keeps it firmly in place as I’m soldering.

 Connect Voltage Regulator (if needed)